Type of Funding

 As an entry-level professional in the World Bank, each Young Professional will be offered a 5-year renewable term contract and spend 24 months in a structured development program.
 They will receive an internationally competitive salary based on their education and professional experience.

 The WBG provides young professionals and their families with comprehensive medical and dental benefits as well as basic life and accident insurance.
+Staff can also elect optional life and accident insurance plans.
 The WBG provides disability and workers’ compensation coverage.
 There is also a comprehensive pension plan and a mobility premium for a fixed period of time to cover expenses associated with being an expatriate staff member, based on family size and nationality.
 The mobility premium is not available for U.S. citizens and U.S. permanent residents who are based in Washington D.C.

 U.S. staff receive an additional quarterly payment to cover the U.S., state and local income tax liabilities on their World Bank income.
 Expatriates and U.S. permanent residents do not incur U.S. income tax liability and are thus not eligible for this benefit.

-Applicants must be citizens of a member country of the World Bank Group, born on or after 1 October 1986, who are fluent in English, and who hold a PhD or Masters degree.
+Applicants must be citizens of a member country of the World Bank Group, born on or after 1 October 1987, who are fluent in English, and who hold a PhD or Masters degree.
 They should have at least 3 years of relevant professional experience related to development or continued academic study at the doctoral level.
 They should be highly qualified and motivated individuals skilled in areas relevant to WBG technical areas or operations such as economics, finance, education, public health, social sciences, engineering, urban planning, agriculture, natural resources and others.
 Proficiency in another World Bank working language (Arabic, Chinese, French, Portuguese, Russian, and Spanish) is desired but not required.
+They must be specializing in a field relevant to the WBG Technical/Operations such as economics, finance, education, public health, social sciences, engineering, urban planning, agriculture, natural resources, and others.

 Applicants with commitment and passion for international development, who possess outstanding academic credentials, exhibit excellent client engagement and team leadership skills, and who have international development country experience, are desired.